-Online events have proven successful with many corporate B2B marketers and have become a key component of successful lead generating programs.
+Online events have proven successful with many corporate B2B marketers and have become a key component of successful lead-generating programs.

-In this blog post, we’ll review how personalization is key to furthering the nurturing process and engaging attendees with content aimed at their specific interests or issues and where personalization and next generation online events meet.
+In this blog post, we’ll review how personalization is key to furthering the nurturing process and engaging attendees with content aimed at their specific interests or issues and where personalization and next-generation online events meet.

 Time Commitment vs. Scope of Programming

 There are several key differences between physical and online events.
 One key difference is how attendees allocate time to each.
 An attendee will commit a day or more to physical events.
 This makes sense as people typically travel to attend a physical event, making a large financial and time investment.
-They are also there with an event related calendar that often includes free time to explore unknown elements via chance encounters and discoveries.
+They are also there with an event-related calendar that often includes free time to explore unknown elements via chance encounters and discoveries.

 For online events, average attendees make shorter time commitments than the entirety of the full conference.
 Attendees are also more susceptible to interruptions while at work.
 Online attendees usually plan their time around attending specific talks.
-Once in the event, attending those talks are the highest priority.
+Once in the event, attending those talks is the highest priority.
 In between sessions, the attendees might browse through the rest of the programming, download resources, visit partners/sponsors, or mark items of interest to return to later.
 Now, it’s not to say that great and highly relevant content online can’t draw and keep an audience engaged for hours long as demonstrated by recurring online events that run for multiple days.
-However, the organizer must ensure the event delivers highest value not only to those who stay for the entirety of the conference, but also those who can commit a smaller window of time.
+However, the organizer must ensure the event delivers the highest value not only to those who stay for the entirety of the conference but also to those who can commit a smaller window of time.

 What’s Next: Personalized Online Events

-Today marketers are starting to adopt personalization strategies in their various marketing programs using account-based marketing (ABM), artificial intelligence-based recommendation engines, predictive purchasing models and email drip campaigns.
-The next generation of online events will utilize variations of these personalization strategies inside an online event, substantially accelerating lead nurturing and guiding attendees through their buying journey, all in a fraction of time it would otherwise take outside the event.
+Today marketers are starting to adopt personalization strategies in their various marketing programs using account-based marketing (ABM), artificial intelligence-based recommendation engines, predictive purchasing models, and email drip campaigns.
+The next generation of online events will utilize variations of these personalization strategies inside an online event, substantially accelerating lead nurturing and guiding attendees through their buying journey, all in a fraction of the time it would otherwise take outside the event.